-It’s important to know what real drowning signs look like, so you can be prepared.
+Knowing what real drowning signs look like is essential to be prepared.
 This article can help you save a life.

 The Red Cross offers swimming classes at many public pools across the United States, especially in the summer.
-It is very helpful to learn how to swim and to recognize drowning signs and someone in distress in the water.
+Learning how to swim and recognize drowning signs and someone in distress in the water is beneficial.